xdy/twodsix-foundryvtt/CONTRIBUTING.md

        `npm install`
     1. Runs the system in 'developer mode', watching for changes in the code as they happen `npm run build:dev`
+1. When you are done, create a Pull Request as per the section above this.

 * Depending on your editor/IDE you may have to install a plugin/integration for editconfig to be supported (the builds will complain if you don't format the code according to the rules set up there).
 See https://editorconfig.org/ for details and where to find that for your editor/IDE.